thlurte/SiameseNet-tensorflow/README.md

 The network applies a ReLU activation function to the output feature maps, optionally followed by maxpooling with a fliter size and stride of 2.

 ### Loss Function
-Binary Cross Entropy is used as loss function to calculate the error.
+Binary cross entropy is used as loss function to calculate the error.

 ### Optimizer
 Adam is used to find the global minima in this architecture.